wso2/docs-choreo-dev/en/docs/testing/test-websocket-endpoints-via-the-websocket-console.md

 # Test WebSocket Endpoints via the WebSocket Console

- Console

 Choreo provides an integrated WebSocket Console to test publicly exposed WebSocket endpoints of Service components you create and deploy.
-The WebSocket Console allows you to connect to the service and interactively pass messages.
-As Choreo uses OAuth2.0 authentication by default to secure WebSocket APIs, the WebSocket Console generates test keys to test APIs.
+The WebSocket Console allows you to connect to your service and exchange messages interactively.
+Choreo secures WebSocket APIs with OAuth2.0 by default, and the console automatically generates test keys for authenticated API testing.

 Follow the steps below to test a WebSocket endpoint via the WebSocket Console: